By Hyper Carpet Cleaning

 1. Blot Up the Mess

-For urine: press firmly to soak it up.
-But if you deal with faces, pick it up gently with gloves or a scoop, then blot remaining moisture.
+For urine, press firmly to soak it up.
+If you are dealing with faeces, pick it up gently with gloves or a scoop, then blot the remaining moisture.

 2. Spray White Vinegar and Water

-Mix 1:1 in a spray bottle.
-Squirt generously on the soiled area.
-Let it sit for 5–10 minutes.
+Mix equal parts white vinegar and water in a spray bottle.
+Spray generously on the soiled area.
+Let it sit for 5-10 minutes.

-Dab up the moisture with a clean and dry towel.
+Dab up the moisture with a clean, dry towel.
 Repeat if needed.

-To eliminate the smell, sprinkle baking soda on the wet area.
+To help reduce the smell, sprinkle baking soda on the damp area.
 Leave it for longer than eight hours.
-Club soda is a liquid used for blotting fresh stains, not a powder for deodorizing.
+Club soda can be used as a liquid for blotting fresh stains, but it is not a powder for deodorising.

 5. Vacuum Thoroughly

-After it’s dry, vacuum the area thoroughly.
+After it is dry, vacuum the area thoroughly.
 If your machine has a beater bar, consider using a hose attachment with a suction-only head to avoid grinding any remaining powder deeper into the carpet.
-If the smell persists, repeat all the steps.
+If the smell persists, repeat the steps.

 Natural DIY Methods